Exemption certificates (business) [GN26]

 - While the Regulation do not provide upper limits or caps on the value of investment activity that can be covered by a Business EC, typically, certificates will usually set a maximum monetary limit both for each transaction and a total limit for the certificate.

-- The Treasurer retains the discretion to approve applications that seek pre-approval of investment that exceeds these caps and also to impose a lower cap.
+- The Treasurer retains the discretion to approve applications that seek pre-approval of investment that exceeds this cap and also to impose a lower cap.
 Applicants should provide information in their application explaining the reasoning behind the maximum investment amount sought for pre-approval.

 Timeframe and process for assessing business ECs